By Andrew Westcott

 The 4 sets of contacts and the 2 flat resistors are connected to the 'FIELD' terminal, which would have been connected in series with the external field coil supply and the field coil.
 The contacts are arranged in such a way that different sections of the resistors could be brought into circuit, allowing a total of 5 different resistance values (including zero) to be selected to go in series with the generator's field winding, depending on the voltage supplied to the coil.
 Each of the 4 contacts is under slightly different tension, so as the magnetism increases in the coil due to an increasing generator output, different sets of contacts open, allowing additional sections of resistance to be brought into circuit.
 The minimum resistance is essentially zero with all 4 contacts shorting out their own section of resistance, and maximum resistance is 120 ohms with all contacts open.
 There is no facility to open the field coil circuit completely.

-To me, this is a very interesting component, very well made and designed to do a precision job at a time when there was no other way to get the job done, other than the electro-mechanical system we see here.
+To me, this is a very interesting component, very well made and designed to do a precision job at a time when the electro-mechanical system we see here was the only decent way to get the job done.
 These days with semiconductor regulators, such regulation is simple.
 If you know anything about this unit, such as the type of generator it would have been used with, and the type of field power supply used, please let me know.

 If you have any comments, or suggestions for additions or corrections to this page